mui/mui-x/docs/data/date-pickers/validation/validation.md

 <p class="description">Add custom validation to user inputs.</p>

-All the date and time pickers have an API for adding validation constraints, and by default, provide visual feedback if the component value doesn't meet the validation criteria.
+All the date and time pickers have an API for adding validation constraints.
+By default they provide visual feedback if the component value doesn't meet the validation criteria.

 :::info
 The validation props are showcased for each type of picker component (`TimePicker`, `DatePicker`, `DateRangePicker`, etc).